One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 - Foil Transfer Tool: This is for adding foil to your designs with pressure.
 You can read more about this tool and using it here.

-- Knife Blade: Only for the Maker.
-Cuts really thick materials including wood, acrylic, and so much more.
+- Knife Blade: Only for the Maker machines.
+This blade cuts really thick materials including wood, acrylic, and so much more.
 Housing is ONLY for this knife blade.

-- Scoring Wheel: (single and double): Only for the Maker.
+- Scoring Wheel: (single and double): Only for the Maker machines.
 Score various materials with a QuickSwap housing to use both tips with one.
 Want to score with the Explore Air 2?
 Try the scoring stylus instead.

-- Engraving Tip: Only for the Maker.
+- Engraving Tip: Only for the Maker machines.
 Works with the QuickSwap housing and engraves a wide variety of materials.

-- Deboss Tip: Only for the Maker.
-Add an indention into materials with this tip that works with the QuickSwap housing.
+- Deboss Tip: Only for the Maker machines.
+This allows you to add an indention into materials with this tip that works with the QuickSwap housing.

-- Perforation Tip: Only for the Maker.
+- Perforation Tip: Only for the Maker machines.
 Make perforated and tear lines in minutes with this blade that works with the QuickSwap housing.

-- Wavy Blade: Only for the Maker.
+- Wavy Blade: Only for the Maker machines.
 Want to cut wavy lines?
 Add this tip to your QuickSwap housing.

-The blades and mats are obviously the most critical Cricut accessories but there are others that you may not know about below!
+The blades and mats are obviously the most critical Cricut accessories but there are other tools that you may not know about below!

 Maybe this should be listed above mats and blades but coming in at number four is some type of computer, tablet, or phone to run Design Space and your Cricut machine.

-For more information on choosing a laptop for your Cricut machine check out my post here.
+Here is some helpful information on choosing a laptop for your Cricut machine.

 Coming in at number five is designs.
 There are a ton of designs in Cricut Design Space.
 You can look there and even find free designs in Design Space.